 Should You Remodel Your Home Before Selling?

-The Cost Vs. Value report from Remodeling shows that you probably won’t get a return to make the work worth it.
-In fact, when looking at national averages, no home improvement projects allow you to recoup 100% of the costs.
 You’ll want to dig deeper into the specifics for your area and home before you make the final decision about whether you should remodel before you sell.

 Deciding whether to remodel or buy a new home is a personal decision that can be difficult to make.
 Give yourself enough time to do the right research to come up with the option that works best for you.